 This course provides the essential knowledge and skills required to comprehend standard cloud terminologies and methodologies.
-Students implement, maintain, and deliver cloud technologies and infrastructures while applying industry best practices related to cloud implementations, the application of virtualization, and IT security.
-Additionally, this course prepares students for related industry certifications.
+Students implement, maintain, and deliver cloud technologies and infrastructures while applying industry best practices related to cloud implementations and adoption, the application of virtualization, and IT security.

 Access to high speed Internet.

 - Differentiate among cloud concepts and services.
 (CCC 1, 2, 3, 6; PGC 1, 3, 4)